A Practical Approach to Investor Targeting: Advice from Scott Einberger of JLL

 IR teams should experiment with various outreach tactics to see what works for their target list.
 “I try to reach out at least three times to a firm before I reorder my targeting list,” explains Scott.
 “I don’t recommend removing anyone from a targeting list because you never know when circumstances change.”

-For Scott, the classic form of an email seems to return the most success in his investor targeting outreach efforts.
+For Scott, the classic email seems to return the most success in his investor targeting outreach efforts.
 “People appreciate the opportunity to respond on their own time,” he states.
 “I keep the initial outreach fairly short and simply introduce myself, my organization, and why I think we’re a good opportunity.”

 IR teams must remember to customize their outreach depending on the recipient.
 “If I know they're familiar with the industry, I might give a little bit less background and focus more on just the firm itself or my company,” explains Scott.
 “If there's somebody who I know isn't heavily invested in my industry, I’ll provide a brief background—but this should be no more than four to five sentences.”